virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 Actions for a specified *nodeGroup* are executed successively one by one.
 For Docker containers the *nodeGroup* value is not predefined, therefore, it can be stated to any value above or your custom one.
 Visit the <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-groups-nodegroup" target="_blank">Containers by Groups</a> documentation page for more information.

 ## All Containers By Type
-The `nodeType` parameter is applied to select all containers built upon the same software stacks.
+The `nodeType` parameter is applied to point out all containers built upon the same software stacks.
 Visit the <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-types-nodetype"target="_blank">Containers by Types</a> documentation page to explore the provided containers listed according to their type.

 !!! note
     > If you set all three parameters, actions for indicated containers would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.